9 steps to take at the scene of an accident

 First aid kit

-A basic first aid kit can come in handy when you least expect it.
-Items like bandages, plasters, antiseptic wipes and bite or sting cream, can be useful for everyday mishaps as well as emergencies.
+A basic first aid kit stocked with bandages, plasters, antiseptic wipes and bite or sting cream, can be useful for everyday mishaps as well as emergencies.

 Reflective jacket